min2ha/ukwa-site/content/target/40714/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Pattenmakers in WW1:a creative journey through army boots,pattens and mud

 This project focuses on WW1 army boots - who made them, who wore them and the role they play in our heritage.